 I thought that Kat said her post was in 2015 and I got suspicious when I found a few people share “Be a Pineapple: Stand tall, wear a crown, and be sweet on the inside,” on Twitter back in 2014.
 For example, it seemed like this exact wording came up for me around June 2014 on Twitter (without any author credit).
 Here is what I found:

 I wanted to find a way to contact this girl and ask her if she came up with the quote on her own.
-I was searching all over trying to honestly figure out the quote author.
-Being on all kinds of websites dedicated to quotes and coming up empty was so weird to me.
+I was searching all over trying to honestly figure out the passage author.
+Being on all kinds of websites dedicated to sweet quotes and coming up empty was so weird to me.
 I wanted to be pretty confident on the author because I thought Kat deserves the credit or someone else does.

-All of Kat's posts around this time were alike.
+All of Kat’s posts around this time were alike.
 They all used this same typography over top of images.
-But the kicker was seeing the quote started being used on Twitter just days later (with the same image) and then more and more.
-Had it been earlier, we'd have seen it spread.
+But the kicker was seeing the phrase started being used on Twitter just days later (with the same image) and then more and more.
+Had it been earlier, we’d have seen it spread.